schardtbc/intrinoR/doc/getCompanyDataPointText.md

 ### Description

- current text value of data-point tag for a company
+ Returns current text value of data-point tag for a company

 ### Usage
 ```r